openownership/enricher/README.md

 # License

-This project is licensed under the AGPL-3.0 License - see the [LICENSE](LICENSE).
+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.